kdm9/rab/src/04_terminal.md

 ## Vim

-Vim is a terminal mode editor and deveopment environment.
+Vim is a terminal mode editor and development environment.
 Start by running `vimtutor` on pretty much any modern Unix (because vim is nearly everywhere!).
 Yes, it will be incredibly frustrating for the first about 20 minutes, that is normal.
 But trust me, once you get your head around it, you'll wonder how you ever did without it.

 ## Tmux